Showing 1-9 of 58

 Every organization subject to new state privacy laws needs a privacy policy on their website—but are you posting it in the proper places?
 The rules about what to do with your policy come from the laws themselves and the regulations implementing them—both of which are subject to updates.
 Here’s a primer on what to do with your privacy policy.

-Iowa Passes Consumer Privacy Law
+Iowa Passes Business-Friendly Consumer Data Privacy Law

-Iowa Passes Consumer Privacy Law
+Iowa Passes Business-Friendly Consumer Data Privacy Law

 Iowa is joining the select club of states that have passed comprehensive consumer privacy legislation.
 Iowa’s legislation will go into effect on January 1, 2025, giving companies plenty of lead time to prepare for the changes.